 - Disseminate key securities information

 As is evident, a custodian bank focuses on the more boring and simple functions that a bank may provide.
-The most common and arguably the primary function of the custodian bank is the holding and safeguarding of financial assets.
+The most common and arguably the primary function is the holding and safeguarding of financial assets.
 For example, if you own shares in stock or a fund, where are those shares held?
 Do you physically hold share certificates in your home?
 If not, one place they are likely to reside is on record with a custodian.
 This provides a key insight into how a custodian is in stark contrast to a retail bank; one holds financial “paper” assets, the other holds your cash.
 While this sounds similar, it is fact very different, and for important reason.

 Cash held on deposit with a retail bank is, in principal, money that is at risk.
 An example of this type of arrangement would be the cash you likely have on deposit with your bank, and can access with your ATM card.
 From a legal standpoint, cash on deposit with a bank is in fact at that moment the bank’s money.
 It is a loan from you to the bank, a loan which you can withdraw at any time; and for this the bank pays you a rate of interest.
 Although in Japan the interest on deposit accounts is famously low, it is usually not nothing.
 Because this is technically loan from you to the bank, this means that the cash is on the bank’s balance sheet.
 From this cash on deposit, the bank then performs the usual banking functions such as lending for home mortgages or providing business loans.
 However, in the event of a crisis, if the bank were to go into insolvency, the depositor’s cash would be at risk.
 What this means is, in the event the bank is unable to pay its own loans, the creditors could go after your cash held on deposit with the bank.
 If the bank goes into bankruptcy, in theory the depositors would be unable to receive any of their cash back, because the bank would have no cash to return to them.
 In such an event, this is where government-backed depositor’s insurance programs would kick in to, hopefully, reimburse depositors.
 In Japan, the DICJ (Depositor’s Insurance Corporation of Japan) claims to reimburse depositors up to 10 Million JPY on interest-bearing deposit accounts.
 Any cash on deposit above the 10 Million JPY mark would be forfeited; and in the event of a major banking crisis which would trigger the need for the DICJ to step in, it is possible that even the DICJ would be unable to reimburse the full 10 Million JPY (which is why the regulations stipulate “up to” 10 Million JPY).